In no particular order, I present to you the successful business leaders I consider most influential today.

 Cook joined Apple in March 1998 as senior vice president of worldwide operations.
 He then served as Executive Vice President of worldwide sales and operations.
 He became the Chief Executive on August 24, 2011 following Jobs’ death.
 During his tenure as the Chief Executive he has advocated for American manufacturing, and environmental preservation.

 In 2014, Cook became the first Chief Executive of a Fortune 500 company to publicly identify as gay.
-Cook also serves on the boards of directors of Nike, Inc. the National Football Foundation, and is a trustee of Duke University.
-In early 2012, he get awarded compensation of one million shares, vesting in 2016 and 2021, by Apple’s board of directors, and in March 2015, he said he planned to give his entire stock fortune to charity.
+Cook also serves on the boards of directors of Nike, Inc. and is a trustee of Duke University.
+In early 2012, he got awarded compensation of one million shares by Apple’s board of directors.
+In March 2015, he said he planned to give his entire stock fortune to charity.

 Jeff Weiner, CEO of LinkedIn and one of the most influential business leaders today

 As CEO of LinkedIn, Jeff Weiner has taken great pride in the culture of the company.
 He has grown LinkedIn to more than 400 million users.
 LinkedIn has now been acquired by Microsoft in a deal worth $26 billion.
 Weiner’s values define his strategy in leadership.
-By opening the LinkedIn platform to long-form publishing in 2014, he has also created the means for many more entrepreneurs to become writers and authors.
+By opening the LinkedIn platform to long-form publishing, he has also created the means for many to become writers.

 Jeffrey “Jeff” Weiner (born February 21, 1970) is an American business person.
 Weiner graduated from The Wharton School at the University of Pennsylvania in 1992 with a Bachelor of Science in Economics.

-Weiner served in various business leadership roles at Yahoo for over seven years beginning in 2001, most recently as the EVP of Yahoo’s Network Division.
+Weiner served in various business leadership roles at Yahoo for over seven years beginning in 2001.
 As EVP of Yahoo, he led a team of over 3,000 employees, managing products reaching over 500 million consumers.
 While serving Yahoo’s Network Division, he was part of the Search leadership team.
 The Search leadership team he a was a part of, directed the acquisition and integration of Inktomi, AltaVista, and FAST.